Monday, October 25, 2010

 Kale, lots of kale, celery, cabbage, and onions.
 Curiously, although a small county, there are three distinct stuffing recipe regions... one area doesn't even use kale.
 Then the spices: cayenne pepper, black pepper, whole yellow mustard, whole celery seeds, and salt.
 The huge tubs of greens were topped completely with the red of the pepper before stirring, since the spices would permeate the meat during cooking, and become weaker.

 At 6:00, more volunteers arrived after work, including men to cut through the hams with a long knife and to carry them around the large kitchen.
 The greens and spices, which had wilted over the afternoon, were stuffed into the incisions and piled on top.
-The hams were wrapped in cheesecloth and placed in the large refrigerators until the next day when they were boiled.
-After cooling, the hams were sliced thin and served cold.

 For centuries recipes for stuffing hams with a mixture including bread crumbs appeared, as did recipes for "Stuffed Chines" with parsley.
 Mary Randolph included a recipe "To Stuff a Ham" in her Virginia Housewife.